 5. Leverage Google Ad Grants

 When it comes to driving traffic to your website or landing page, search advertising is a must.
 And if your organization hasn’t looked into Google Ad Grants yet, now is the time.
+An Adwords expert can also set up and manage Adwords campaigns that get the conversion rates and quality scores that you need.
 When you get started with Google for Nonprofits, your free membership includes a $10,000 monthly grant towards search ads.
 These ads reach far and wide to raise awareness among people searching for related keywords.
 For example, someone searching for “clean water” might see an ad for a water purification organization.
 Func manages large ad budgets if you want to utilize digital ads for your business’ growth.

 These search ads alone are estimated to drive between 10,000 and 40,000 new website visitors to your website each month, so it’s perfect for reaching donors and volunteers.
 By driving to your content-rich landing page, you can increase your web conversion rates whether that means email acquisition, donation collection, or volunteer registration submissions.
 SEOMagnifier’s guide to AI essay rewriter can also be used for writing blogs.